 Nuggets vs. Lakers Injury Report Today - May 18

-The injury report for the Denver Nuggets (53-29) ahead of their Western Conference finals game 2 with the Los Angeles Lakers (43-39) currently features only one player.
-The playoff matchup starts at 8:30 PM ET on Thursday, May 18 from Ball Arena.
+The Denver Nuggets (53-29) are dealing with just one player on the injury report ahead of Game 2 of the Western Conference finals against the Los Angeles Lakers (43-39) at Ball Arena on Thursday, May 18 at 8:30 PM ET.

 Watch Nuggets vs. Lakers with Fubo!